 Speak to those close to the patient... about the best ways of communicating with the patient

 Using a carer during a consultation

 A carer may have specific examples from the patients daily life which can help illustrate an idea.
 For example, levels of pain, e.g. 'Is it worse than when you had tonsillitis?'

 Help with physical examination

 A carer can be a reassuring presence.
 It might put an anxious patient at ease enough to cooperate with an examination.
 You can ask a carer to demonstrate how you will touch the patient during an external examination.
 This would show the patient that the examination isn't painful or scary and they may then let you carry it out.

 Help with gentle restraint

 If your patient lacks mental capacity they can't refuse to consent to treatment.
 So if you think a physical examination or a treatment is necessary you must find a way to give it.
 Your patient may be uncooperative when distressed or in pain.
 If you can't persuade them to agree to an examination, a carer may be able to help by gently restraining them.
-Read more on mental capacity.
+Our mental capacity page has more about this.

 How a carer can be unhelpful